Sammuel21/pridav-music-project/README.md

 ![Optimized Ridge weights](Prod/Images/linear-models-attribute-weights-2.png)

-In contrast to results which can be found below regarding the optmized XGBoost, here the acustic attributes proved to be the higher movers, this however is not sufficient enough to perform any meaningful conclusions as the fit quality did not surpass R^2 > 0.5.
+In contrast to results which can be found below regarding the optimized XGBoost, here the acoustic attributes proved to be the higher movers.
+This however is not sufficient enough to perform any meaningful conclusions as the fit quality did not surpass R^2 > 0.5.